Chart Color Schemes

 Household Composition

-Kingswood has a typical household mix, with a lower-than-average median household size
+Kingswood has a typical household mix, with a fairly typical median household size

-Family households account for 70.1% of all households, including 34.6% couples with children, 24.8% couples without children, and 9.3% single parent families.
-Non-family households constitute the remaining 29.9%, with lone person households at 28.3% and group households comprising 2.4%.
-The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.6.
+Family households constitute 70.1% of all households, including 34.6% couples with children, 24.8% couples without children, and 9.3% single parent families.
+Non-family households account for the remaining 29.9%, with lone person households at 28.3% and group households comprising 2.4%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households